 In addition, it is important to note that the heliocentric model is accepted not because we’ve made direct observations of the earth literally going around the sun but because it better predicts the motions of the celestial objects.
 It just fits the data that we have observed much better and in a more precise manner.
 That’s all there is to it.
 Modern science is confident that this heliocentric theory is the correct one because it makes the collected data simpler to explain than the geocentric theory.
 Some people erroneously think that you can go into space just outside of the earth’s orbit and actually observe the earth going around the sun.

 Movement of the Sun

 The second criticism leveled against this hadith is that it suggests that the sun is moving, whereas, it is the earth that is moving.
 This too deserves the same reply as in the previous section, however, it should also be noted that the sun is not still.
-Yes, the sun is not moving around the earth but it is moving at a very fast pace through the Milky Way Galaxy and it is taking us along with it.
+According to modern science, the sun is moving at a very fast pace through the Milky Way Galaxy and it is taking us along with it.

 This moving of the sun is stated explicitly on NASA’s own website.
 In fact, our whole solar system is moving through the galaxy.
 Therefore, the critique of the very movement of the sun being problematic should be rejected.
 This phenomenon of our whole solar system on a move is in complete harmony with a verse in the Qur’an where Allah says:

 It is not allowable for the sun to reach the moon, nor does the night overtake the day, but each, in an orbit, is swimming.
 [Qur’an 36:40]